 - Mad Love: Martha is obviously barking mad and has a strong but twisted kind of (parental) love for Chester, whom she sees as a substitute for her own dead son.

 - The Masquerade: The Colony will go to any lengths to keep its existence secret.
 They have collaborators on the surface, and anyone who stumbles on something they shouldn't or starts asking inconvenient questions gets disappeared.
+The Styx are actually behind the majority of this business.
+The Styx are actually doing a double Masquerade—they're keeping the Colony secret from Topsoilers and masquerading as humans in the first place.

 - Meaningful Name: Dr. and Will Burrows are passionate about digging and exploration.